Sameen-K-A/Inventory-Managment-System/README.md

 - Followed REST HTTP patterns for API design.
 - Added JWT token-based authentication (access and refresh tokens).
   - Tokens are stored in cookies with `httpOnly` and `secure` flags for improved security.

+### Day 03

+- Completed the customer management feature:
+  - Implemented create, delete, and list functionality for customers.
+- Added a confirmation prompt for deleting both customer and inventory data to prevent accidental deletions.

+---